ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 Thus, the trace of a program executed by the FPVM is an ordered set of VM states.

 ### Definitions

+#### Concepts

+##### Natural Alignment

+A memory address is said to be "naturally aligned" in the context of some data type if it is a multiple of that data type's byte size.
+For example, the address of a 32-bit (4-byte) value is naturally aligned if it is a multiple of 4 (e.g. `0x1000`, `0x1004`).
+Similarly, the address of a 64-bit (8-byte) value is naturally aligned if it is a multiple of 8 (e.g. `0x1000`, `0x1008`).

+A non-aligned address can be naturally aligned by dropping the least significant bits of the address:
+`aligned = unaligned & ^(byteSize - 1)`.
+For example, to align the address `0x1002` targeting a 32-bit value:
+`aligned = 0x1002 & ^(0x3) = 0x1000`.

 #### Data types